citizenship by investment

 • Obtain a Portuguese Taxpayer Identification Number (NIF)

-• Open a personal and business bank account in Portugal and deposit funds into it
+• Open a personal and business Portuguese bank account and deposit funds into it

 • Arrange for long-term accommodation in the country by either buying or leasing a property for a minimum of one year, even if the agreement includes a provision for early termination

-• File the application online via the E-Visa Portal or VFS.
-This can be done through the Portuguese Consulate or Embassy in your home country.
+• Apply online via the E-Visa Portal or VFS.
+You can also do this through the Portuguese Consulate or Embassy in your home country.

 The Portugal D2 Visa application process occurs in two separate phases.
 In the first phase, most of your documents, including your business plan, are submitted to the Portuguese Embassy or Consulate in your country of residence.
 Upon approval of your application, you will be asked to attend an interview.
 If successful, a four-month Portugal D2 Visa will be granted, enabling you to travel to Portugal and enter Portugal to apply for residency.